 Your corporate accounts are the gateways to your kingdom of data; anyone who enters those accounts has free access to the data stored within.
 Unfortunately, bad actors know this, and they’re continuously developing ways to steal employee credentials to hack into—and take over—their accounts, often undetected by security teams until it’s too late.

 One of the most secure and cost-effective ways to protect your corporate data against account takeover is by implementing a strong MFA solution that will prevent bad actors from accessing your users’ accounts, even if they manage to get hold of an employee’s login credentials.
-As well as securing your organization against sophisticated cyberattacks, an MFA solution can greatly streamline the login process across your organization, reducing down-time and helping to boost productivity by reducing password reset requests.
+As well as securing your organization against sophisticated cyberattacks, an MFA solution can greatly streamline the login process across your organization, reducing downtime and helping to boost productivity by reducing password reset requests.
 This also reduces the number of help desk support tickets, freeing up valuable admin resources that could be spent elsewhere.